 What is the penalty?

-Imprisonment or fine is attracted in the case any industry fails to obtain the consent.
+Imprisonment or fine is attracted in the case any industry fails to obtain consent.
 The fine that must be paid would amount to ten thousand rupees and imprisonment would be extended to the period of three months.

-In the nutshell, we can come to terms with the fact that it is imperative to have a clean and healthy environment that shall sustain the health of living beings.
+In a nutshell, we can come to terms with the fact that it is imperative to have a clean and healthy environment that shall sustain the health of living beings.
 The environment must be provided with protection at all levels.
 It can be done through collaborative efforts of the communities, governments, social entrepreneurs etc.

 Also, the industries should abide by the environmental compliances as set forth with by the governing authority of a certain Nation.
-Strict law implementation must be adhered to in event of failure to comply with the environment related laws.
+Strict law implementation must be adhered to in event of failure to comply with the environment-related laws.
 A system to monitor pollution levels in and around industries must be set up.

 This is a global problem but like every problem has a solution, this can also be well addressed by creating awareness and instilling a sense of care for the environment in the minds of industrialists.
 Extended producer responsibility which is called EPR must be seriously taken into account.
-Furthermore plantation must be done and its relevance must be ingrained in the minds of all the stakeholders.
+Furthermore, plantation must be done and its relevance must be ingrained in the minds of all the stakeholders.

 This portion of the site is for informational purposes only.
 The content is not legal advice.
 The statements and opinions are the expression of author, not corpseed, and have not been evaluated by corpseed for accuracy, completeness, or changes in the law.